informatics-isi-edu/hatrac/docs/CONFIG.md

 These predefined ACL names affect the following kinds of request:
 - `create`: PUT of namespaces, PUT of objects or new object versions, POST of chunked upload jobs
 - `delete`: DELETE of namespaces, objects, and object-versions
-- `manage_acls`: PUT or DELETE of ACL sub-resources
+- `manage_acl`: PUT or DELETE of ACL sub-resources
 - `manage_metadata`: PUT or DELETE of metadata sub-resources

 The firewall ACLs are an additional, service-wide authorization step that requests must pass in addition to the fine-grained ACLs configured within the hierarchical namespace.
 This gives the service operator an option to withdraw some of the self-service privileges that would otherwise be granted to clients who upload content.
 So, even though a client might be an "owner" of an object or namespace sub-tree, the firewall ACLs might require that they also belong to a special curator group in order to further modify state.